swgriffith/AgencyDayContainers/labs/day1-labs/02-dockerize-apps.md

     2018-01-10T19:26:07.787+0000	imported 72 documents
     2018-01-10T19:26:07.746+0000	connected to: localhost
     2018-01-10T19:26:07.761+0000	imported 2 documents

+    #NOTE: If you get a permission error on import run chmod +x import.sh to make the script executable
     ```

 4. Type `exit` to exit out of container